 1. Organization.

 Without it, your novel will be a headache for you to write, not to mention confusing to readers.
 You may know what you're trying to say, but they won't.
 Map out your story and scenes during the prewriting process, and stick to it.
 Just as every story needs a beginning, middle, and end—they also need flow.
 If it doesn't flow smoothly, it's not working, and this means more work for you.
 Remember those outlines you learned in freshmen English?
-Well, here's your real-world application. :)
+Well, here's your real-world application. :)2.
+Purpose.

 What's the point of this sentence?
 Paragraph?
 Chapter?